University and college admission: Admissions requirements

 Admission to colleges and universities in Canada has been a direct process since the 1970s.
-Students generally rank their chosen institutions in order of preference and submit their transcript to the institution or provincial application service for evaluation.
+Students generally rank their chosen institutions in order of preference and submit their transcripts to the institution or provincial application service for evaluation.
 In the majority of cases, acceptance is based entirely on marks, with potential for elevation depending on what province an applicant may be from.
-Applicants in-province may have less stringent grade requirements than out-of-province applicants.
+In some Canadian provinces, students applying to in-province universities may face slightly lower grade requirements compared to out-of-province applicants.
 For instance, a student applying from an Ontario high school to a university in Alberta or Quebec is likely to require marginally elevated grades as opposed to applying to any school in Ontario itself, where universities and colleges may have lower requirements for their own province's high school graduates.

 In most cases, Canadian universities require students' high school transcript along with an application for admission.
-Applications for admission outline additional academic and extra curricular achievements that cannot be expressed through a students' transcript.
+Applications for admission outline additional academic and extracurricular achievements that cannot be expressed through a student's transcript.
 Generally, universities require that students have taken a university-prep grade 12 English course.
 Additionally, programs involving mathematics and/or natural science often require students to take a university-prep grade 12 calculus course, as well as university-prep grade 12 biology, chemistry, and physics.
 Overall, universities base admission around a pupil's academic performance in university/advanced level courses in their grade 11 and 12 years.
-Also, most universities establish GPA cut offs for admission.
-This cut off is established based on the competitiveness of individual programs at specific universities.
-A more competitive program could have a cut off average of 90 percent or higher, while most prestigious programs maintain cut offs around 80 percent.
-Universities with more liberal application processes could have admission cut offs as low as 65 percent.
-Students must take university/advanced level courses in grades 11 and 12 in order to apply for university.
+Also, most universities establish GPA cut-offs for admission.
+This cut-off is established based on the competitiveness of individual programs at specific universities.
+A more competitive program could have a cut-off average of 90 percent or higher, while most prestigious programs maintain cut-offs around 80 percent.
+Universities with more liberal application processes could have admission cut-offs as low as 65 percent.